Taxation of international executives

-There is a 7 percent Goods and Services Tax (GST) on domestic consumption.
+There is a 7% Goods and Services Tax (GST) on domestic consumption.

 The GST is levied on the sale of goods and services in Singapore by GST-registered traders, and on goods imported into Singapore.
 The export of goods and international services is not subject to GST.

-The GST covers almost all goods and services, except for the rental and sale of residential land and buildings in Singapore, and the provision of certain financial services.
+The GST covers almost all goods and services, except for the rental and sale of residential land and buildings in Singapore, the importation and local supply of investment precious metals, and the provision of certain financial services.
 Businesses whose turnover exceeds SGD1 million are required to register for GST.